Site icon Outdoor Gearzine "Outdoor Gearzine"

 comprehensive evaluation ★★★ ★★ ★★ ★★ ★★

-item Tabio Trail Run 5-Finger Short Socks C3fit Paper Fiber 5 Finger Socks ITOITEX Running Socks 5 fingers short RxL SOCKS TRR-35G Merino wool socks 5 fingers [Short length/non-slip] CW-X CW-X Parts 5-finger socks (short) Workman Arch Power Assist Short 5-Finger Socks
+item Tabio Trail Running Five-Toe Short Socks C3fit Paper Fiber 5 Finger Socks ITOITEX Running Socks, Five-Toe, Short RxL SOCKS TRR-35G Merino Wool Five-Toe Socks [Short Length/Non-Slip] CW-X CW-X Parts Five-Toe Socks (Short) Workman Arch Power Assist Short Five-Toe Socks

 Reference price 2,376 yen 2,160 yen 1,944 yen 2,376 yen 2,484 yen 980 yen

-This is △ None in particular It's easy to slip depending on the compatibility with shoes Durability (especially fingertips) and compatibility with shoes makes it easy to slip.
-Quick drying It's easy to slip depending on the compatibility with shoes Breathable, quick drying
+This is △ None in particular It may slip off easily depending on the compatibility with your shoes Durability (especially the toes) and ease of slipping depending on compatibility with shoes Quick drying It may slip off easily depending on the compatibility with your shoes Breathable, quick-drying

 Barefoot feeling ★★★☆☆ ★★★★★ ★★★★★ ★★★★☆ ★★★☆☆ ★★★☆☆